-Sound control wall panels and curtains are used for a variety of different purposes, from meeting compliance regulations to simply reducing the noise interference.
+Sound barrier curtains are used for a variety of different purposes, from meeting compliance regulations to simply reducing the noise interference.
 The purpose for the noise reduction is always the same: make the surround areas less hazardous and more comfortable for workers.
-Using a unique, durable outer shell and acoustically-rated core materials, AmCraft Industrial sound barrier curtains create a flexible acoustic barrier that can retract easily and work within an industrial setting.
-Depending on your needs, AmCraft can design a custom, sound absorbing solution to solve some of the most serious noise issues.